-Community Users Acceptable Use Agreement
+Community Users / Guest Acceptable Use Agreement

-For use by any Community User using our computing devices in the school for a short period of time.

-Troon Community Primary School has installed computers, iPads and Internet access to help our pupils learning.
-These rules will keep everyone safe and help us be fair to others.
+For use by any Community User or Guest using our computing devices in the school for a short period of time.
+Rainbow MAT schools have installed computers, iPads and Internet access to help our pupils learning.